ProjectKorra/ProjectKorraWiki/source/pkcore/about.rst

    Similar to Earthbenders, they employ both defensive and offensive strategies to accomplish this.

--  Chi is the anti-bending fighting style.
-Chiblockers use critically placed kicks and punches to block chi paths in bender's bodies, doing anything from preventing them from bending to temporarily paralyzing them.
+-  Chiblocking is the anti-bending fighting style.
+Chiblockers use critically placed kicks and punches to block chi paths in bender's bodies, doing anything from disabling their bending to temporarily paralyzing them.

 `ProjectKorra API`_